BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 <br>

 * **S3 buckets** and **Azure/GCP storage buckets** are low hanging fruit but can contain SSH keys, passwords or other sensitive information that might help infiltrate the target (similar to an FTP server if you will)
-* Privilege escalation within a cloud service can be useful, not just in the cloud environment as a whole
+* Privilege escalation within a cloud service can be useful.
+It can help move laterally to other services or even escalate privileges even further

 ## AWS penetration testing
 Similar to other types of penetration testing, the scoping process should include questions such as: